 Her knowledge, dedication, intellectual honesty and affection made Pain, Pleasure and Prejudice, and everything that came after, possible.
 Could we do it again, one last time?

-Thank you, André, for your inspired suggestion.
-And thank you my beloved Lucette for helping me see it through; all kindness, serenity and love to the very end.
+Thank you my beloved Lucette for helping me see it all through; all kindness and love to the very end.
+I will miss you terribly.